RUSHIPATIL2003/RAG_ChatBot/readme.txt

-note: When you install your dependencies and run script make sure your vertual envirement should start
+note: When you install your dependencies and run script make sure your vertual envirement should activated

 Use this API Key on "Your_API_Key" : "gsk_jMPkOdXPlUiSFDM7xnRbWGdyb3FYDKPa06wKSN0RG7DJs7JHSKk"